LetsChill/Top.gg-python-webhook-tutorial-/README.rst

 **The variables PASSWORD can be anything, this should stay as a secret, change it to what ever you want! be carefull.**

-if your changed the PASSWORD to anything you want, go to your webhook tab on top.gg and put the password in the authorisation field, under the webhoon url.
+if your changed the PASSWORD to anything you want, go to your webhook tab on top.gg and put the password in the authorisation field, under the webhook url.

 **Restart your bot so the cog can be loaded now**